hhu-stups/prob-rodinplugin/README.md

 1. Open the "Project Structure" window and go to the page "Project Settings" > "Modules".
 	For every module (in the left tree), select the "Sources" tab, and set the "Language level" to 11.

-#### Installing a locally built version of the Plugin in Rodin

-1. Choose "Install New Software" in Rodin
-2. Click the Add... button to add a new repository
-3. Enter file:/.../prob_rodin_plugin/de.prob.repository/target/repository/ where /.../prob_rodin_plugin is the path to this repository on your computer
-4. Select the ProB components and click Next and then Finish
-5. Note: sometimes you may have to click on "Manage...", select your local repository/update site and click "Reload" to see changes.

 #### Known issues